macieY28/data_engineering_repo/README.md

 02_insert_query.sql - inserting data to tables
-03_programmability.sql - create stored procedures, triggers and functions 04_test_query.sql - sample queries testing solution functionality
+03_programmability.sql - create stored procedures, triggers and functions 04_test_query.sql - sample queries testing solution functionality 05_credentials.sql - creating credential to access the data in Power BI model

 Power BI:
 Sales report in Direct Query model based on SQL database.
 Requires configuration to access the data.
 Contains 3 bookmarks:
 Summary - sales overwiew with metrics, Details - table with sales view details, Promo - discounted sale analysis 7 tables from DQ model, calcualated date table and measures table with DAX measures used in the report.

+Configuration od DQ model report: you can create SQL database n your local SQL Server instance and choose Windows authentication mode you can create credentials from SQL query and use it in Database authentication mode to access Direct Query model make sure that Server in Data Sources setting is the name of your local SQL Server instance and Database is EcommerceFootballStore

+Sales report in Import model with materialized tables and view from SQL databas

 PySpark:
 description under construction